The credit score you need for the Chase Sapphire Preferred (Now with an increased 80,000-point bonus!)

 I can’t tell you how many times I’ve had an application denied or go into pending status and been able to call the Chase reconsideration line to get the application approved.
 This doesn’t work every time and if you’re over 5/24 you’re not going to be able to get anyone to reconsider your situation, but there are other times that you can.

 The Chase Sapphire Preferred is a can’t miss rewards credit card, especially if you’re just starting out.
 So it makes sense that you’d want to apply for it.
+Especially given its increased 80,000-point welcome offer.
 Before you pull the trigger be sure you understand Chase’s application rules, know your credit score and are prepared to call the Chase reconsideration line, if need be.